Here are some fun ways to teach rhyming in Pre-K.

 Rhyme Time Pocket Chart

 This is just another way to use and display rhyming cards.
 We use this pocket chart for matching games at circle time, and the children use it during center time.
-I purchased the set of rhyming cards in a box in the school supply section of a store (I no longer remember where).
+I purchased the set of rhyming cards in the school supply section of a store (I no longer remember where).
 You could also print the cards from the Rhyming Match Game to use for the pocket chart.

 Hook words that rhyme together on a metal ring.
 Include a picture with the word.
 Children flip through the picture cards and say them into a PVC phone.
 Example: bag, tag, rag, wag.
 You can make these using clipart, or save time and purchase Rhyming Rings at Teachers Pay Teachers.